CoVPN/correlates_reporting2/using_renv_for_reproducibility.md

 renv can be used at one of three levels: repo-level, module-level, and project level.
 For example, cor_threshold is a module-level directory and under that, sanofi_stage2 is a project-level directory.

-## Setting up renv at the project-level
+## Setting up renv at the project-level for a new project

 This is the most reproducible way of using renv because each project/manuscript has its own renv.lock.